094459/newsletter-oss-projects/README.md

 **makit-llm-lambda**

 [makit-llm-lambda ](https://github.com/makit/makit-llm-lambda)this repo from Martyn Kilbryde is an example of how you can run a Large Language Model (LLM) inside an AWS Lambda Function.
 Whilst the code will help you deploy to AWS Lambda, it can be ran locally inside Docker for testing as well.
 The function contains the full LLM model and the code to use the model, allowing basic text generation from a HTTP call into it. (#177)

+**multi-cloud-data-platform**

+[multi-cloud-data-platform](https://aws-oss.beachgeek.co.uk/4m0) **Alireza Davoudi** has put together this repository contains an end-to-end data platform "playground" simulating a e-commerce marketplace.
+It's designed for data engineers to quickly experiment with various data engineering use cases in a semi-realistic environment.
+The architecture combines a local stack (Kafka, Debezium, MySQL) with cloud services.
+The primary goal is to provide a complete, replicable infrastructure setup for different cloud providers (starting with AWS). (#216)

 **multi-tenant-chatbot-using-rag-with-amazon-bedrock**